Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 The 12 Best Office Stretches to Relieve Stress and Tension

-Finally, scoliosis, kyphosis and lordosis are natural curvatures of the spine that are essential for maintaining the body.
-However, in some cases, these curvatures of the spine can cause diseases, which is why you must adopt healthy lifestyle habits and good posture on a daily basis to preserve your spine.
+Ultimately, scoliosis, kyphosis, and lordosis are natural curvatures of the spine that are essential for maintaining the body.
+However, in some cases, these spinal curvatures can lead to illnesses, which is why you must adopt healthy lifestyle habits and good posture every day to protect your spine.